hnr-ent/mgm-mpp/ReadMe.md

 **JavaScript**
 - Created config.js where configuration are placed wherein logic scripts are placed in script.js
-- upper.js contains logic text into Capitalization Case.
+- upper.js contains logic of turning texts into Capitalization Case.

 <hr>